pingdynasty/OwlSim/README.md

 -----------------------

 ### 1.1.
 VST SDK (All platforms)
-To build VSTs, you need the VST SDK 2.4, available [here](https://code.google.com/p/juced/source/browse/trunk/vst/?r=8) Take time to sign the Steinberg [license agreement](www.steinberg.net/en/company/developer.html) if you haven’t done it already.
+To build the OwlSim as a VST, you need the VST SDK 2.4, available on [Steinberg website](http://www.steinberg.net/en/company/developer.html).
+Please check in your project settings that the Path to the VST SDK is correct.

 ### 1.2.
 Windows
 For Windows users, Visual Studio solutions(2008, 2010 or 2012) are available in /Builds